zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

 }
 ```

-The approach here is an almost literral TDD version of the
+The approach here is an almost literal TDD version of
-excellent functional solution proposed in
+the marvelous functional solution proposed in
 [this excellent post](https://medium.com/@davidibl/functional-java-9e95a647af3c)
 and the associated
 [code repository](https://github.com/davidibl/GameOfLifeFunctional/tree/master)